A Trusted Friend in a Complicated World

 Poovanese

-You probably don’t even care what mixed-breed dog this.
+You probably don’t even care what mixed-breed dog this is.
 You just want to take this curly little muffin home—no questions asked.
-Still, if you were to take a guess, would you wager this is one of the fluffy dog breeds or one of the dog breeds with curly hair?
-It’s both, of course!
-This pup is part Havanese, part poodle.
 As with other dog mixes, this breed has a few monikers.
-Take your pick: the Poovanese or Havapoo.
+Take your pick: the poovanese or Havapoo.
 Whatever you call it, you’re in for a sweet and devoted sidekick.
-Expect extended cuddling sessions, boisterous playtime, and walks during which more than one passerby stops to pet your pupper.
+Expect extended cuddling sessions, boisterous playtime and doggy dental visits.
+With smaller faces, teeth often become overcrowded, so pet parents should clean their dog’s teeth regularly.
+“Small-breed dogs often face dental issues, including rapid buildup of dental tartar and periodontal disease,” says Dr. Apted.

 Chug

-This cute and spunky charm bomb is a mix of a pug and Chihuahua.
-Both breeds like to be the center of your world, and the Chug will too.
-With huggable good looks—including the Chihuahua’s big, round eyes and long body—the Chug is easy to shower with attention.
+This cute and spunky charm bomb has one goal: to be the center of your world.
+The odds are in its favor with its huggable good looks.
+Both breeds are entertainers at heart.
 Expect your dog to bring comic relief to your day; the breed’s silly antics will have you either scratching your head or laughing uncontrollably.
 Of course, those innocent puppy eyes aren’t so angelic when you’re faced with torn-up sofa pillows, so you’ll want to arm yourself with the right strategies to keep your dog busy while you’re away.
-Even if your Chug chews up your slippers, you’ll have a hard time staying mad at that wrinkly face.
+Even if your Chug chews up your slippers, you’ll have a hard time staying mad at that silly little face.

 A Swissneese, a greater Swiss mountain dog and Great Pyrenees mix, in the sun.